SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

                 Object tables are special pandas_ data frames with `dtype=object`, i.e. everything you keep in object tables will keep its type and won't be auto-converted py pandas.

+* :class:`~pypet.parameter.SparseResult`

+    Can handle sparse matrices of type csc, csr, bsr and dia and all data that is handled by the :class:`~pypet.parameter.Result`.

 * :class:`~pypet.parameter.PickleResult`